Healthy Vegan Triple-Coconut Lime Blueberry Muffins With Streusel Topping

 Since these delicious muffins are very delicate, especially when they're still warm from the oven, it's important to make sure they don't stick to the pan.
 The same is true of most other cake-like muffins (my favorites) and, of course, cupcakes.
 A great way to help prevent them from sticking to the muffin tin is to use one made of silicone.

-Use a 4 Tbsp.
-Scoop to Quickly Portion the Muffin Batter Evenly
+Use a 4 Tablespoons Scoop to Quickly Portion the Muffin Batter Evenly

 Bake These on Sunday and Enjoy Fresh Muffins All Week